Jim Purtill

-Jim Purtill (born November 5, 1955) is an American football coach.
-He is the offensive coordinator at Wesley College in Dover, Delaware, a position he has held since 2020.
-Purtill served as the head football coach at Salem University in Salem, West Virginia in 1982 and St. Norbert College in De Pere, Wisconsin from 1999 to 2013.
+Jim Purtill (born November 5, 1955) is an American college football coach.
+He is the offensive coordinator and offensive line coach for Walsh University, positions he has held since 2023.
+He served as the head football coach at Salem University in Salem, West Virginia in 1982 and St. Norbert College in De Pere, Wisconsin from 1999 to 2013.
 He was the offensive coordinator and quarterbacks coach at Davenport University in Grand Rapids, Michigan from 2017 to 2019.
 Purtill graduated from Miami University in Oxford, Ohio in 1978.